Hovsep Pushman: Life

 Erwin Barrie maintained a separate velvet-walled salon for the exclusive use of Pushman.
 The only illumination allowed on his paintings were specially designed reflector lights attached to the rear of his carefully selected antique frames.
 The 'Pushman Room' is a legend in the American art world.

 In 1932, Pushman was honored with a one-man show at the Galleries.
 Sixteen paintings were on display and all sold the opening day.
 The prices ranged from $3,500 up to $10,000 (the equivalent of more than $150,000 in 2009).
 The same year his painting The Daughter of the Sheykh, which had won a silver medal in Paris in 1921, was purchased by the Metropolitan Museum of Art.

 The winner of the 1936 art drawing at the Grand Central Art Galleries, Walter S. Gifford of AT&T, selected a Pushman still life of a Chinese statuette.

 The 1940s and 1950s brought controversy and change to Pushman's world.
 In 1940 he sued the New York Graphic Society for reproducing a painting without his permission.
 While initially the ruling went against the painter, it was eventually reversed; the decision now protects artists' creative works.
 He had often turned down buyers interested in his work, reportedly once refusing an offer of $6,000 for a small canvas; in 1942 became only the second painter in 117 years to refuse entry into the National Academy.
 In 1958 the Grand Central Art Galleries, which had been Pushman's home since they opened in 1923, were forced out of the Grand Central Terminal.
 Eighty-one-year-old Pushman was present at the final reception at the Galleries' Terminal location, which was attended by more than 400 people.

 Pushman died on February 13, 1966, in New York City.
 Three months later, Hulia Shaljian Pushman, his widow, followed him.
-They were both interred at Woodlawn Cemetery in the Bronx, New York.